Factbox: Hugo Chavez's record in Venezuelan elections

-CARACAS (Reuters) - Venezuela’s socialist President Hugo Chavez won another six-year term on Sunday with 54 percent of the vote.
+(Reuters) - Venezuela’s left-wing President Hugo Chavez will seek another six-year term in an election on October 7.

 Denounced as a dictator by his foes, Chavez’s supporters say his democratic credentials are proven by the fact there have been about a dozen national elections during his rule.

-* December 1998 - After leading a failed coup attempt six years earlier, former soldier Chavez galvanizes anger against the traditional elite to win the presidency with 56 percent of the vote.
+* December 1998 - After leading a failed coup attempt six years earlier, ex-soldier Chavez galvanizes anger with the traditional elite to win the presidency with 56 percent of the vote.

 * April 1999 - Chavez wins more than 80 percent support in a referendum to create a new popular assembly charged with rewriting the constitution.

-* July 1999 - The president’s candidates win almost all the seats in the new 131-member assembly.
+* July 1999 - The president’s candidates win at least 119 seats in the new 131-member, constitution-making assembly.

-* December 1999 - More than 70 percent of Venezuelans approve a new constitution which extends presidential terms to six years from five and allows immediate re-election for a further six-year period.
+* December 1999 - More than 70 percent of Venezuelans approve a new constitution which, crucially, extends presidential terms to six years from five and allows immediate re-election for a further six-year period.

-* July 2000 - Chavez wins another presidential election under the new constitution, gaining 60 percent of votes and a popular mandate to continue his left-wing “revolution.”
+* July 2000 - Chavez wins another presidential election under the new constitution, gaining 60 percent of the vote in a clear popular mandate to continue his leftist “revolution.”

 * December 2000 - Government candidates win majority of posts in local municipal and parish elections.